thepigeonoftime/add-snippet.alfredworkflow/README.md

 	find ~ -name 'snippets.alfdb' -exec stat {} \;

 and use the last modified one.

+--

-Next you can change the delimiter (default is colon).
+You can also change the delimiter (default is colon).
 Note that this character can appear in the snippet itself, not a problem.
 Just click the middle item of the tier and change DLM to the desired character (surrounded by single quotes).